The Unofficial CISSPforum FAQ

 Telecommunications and network security (’27002 section 10, rest).

-are an extremely important element of information security, and in fact the cause of many security issues.
-Another might argue that
+are an extremely important element of information security, and in fact the cause of many if not all security issues.
+Another might argue that human factors are an inherent part of the ten domains, so here is no need for an eleventh domain.
+While we don’t know (ISC)▓’s position, there remain only ten domains so work it out for yourself.

 The concentrations build on exactly the same broad base as CISSP - in fact, candidates for the concentrations must pass their CISSP